mogyi006/gladiatus-script/gladiatus-script-logic.md

 - Do dungeons with corresponding quests
 - Do expeditions
 - Save gold and buy items from the market
+- Eat food when health is below 40%

 ## Dungeon Logic
 Goal: Only do dungeons when all 3 types of quests are active and stop when they are not.